Special routes of U.S. Route 62: Muskogee business loop

 U.S. Route 62 Business in Muskogee, Oklahoma, in Muskogee County is a third business route of US 62 in Oklahoma.
 The route runs in an overlap with U.S. Route 64 Business along-Okmulgee Avenue and then turns north away from that route along North Main Street.

 Tahlequah business loop

 U.S. Route 62 Business in Tahlequah, Oklahoma, in Cherokee County, Oklahoma is a fourth business route of US 62 in Oklahoma.
 The route runs along former sections of the main route along Muskogee Avenue beginning at the western terminus of US 62/OK 82's overlap with OK 51, then runs north into downtown Tahlequah, where it turns right running east along East Downing Street until reaching its terminus at the east end of the US 62/OK 82 overlap.

 Arkansas

-Prairie Grove business route
+Prairie Grove business spur

 U.S. Route 62 Business (US 62B and Hwy.
 62B) is a business route of U.S. Route 62 in Prairie Grove, Washington County, Arkansas.